seven-io/bagisto/README.md

 #### After registration
 Send message after a customer has registered.
+> [!IMPORTANT]
+> This event does not fire with the default registration template,
+> as it doesn't have a phone number field.

 #### After password change
 Send message after a customer has changed its password.